 - I was not expecting to find my blender using energy when not in use.
 You never know which appliances are vampires.
 Better to test and have definitive answers than always wonder and feel doubt or even guilt.

 - DVRs are never really “off”.
 My DVR essentially adds another $4 to my cost of cable every month.

 - Perhaps the most important lesson of all: electricity is still incredibly cheap and incredibly polluting.
 To think that just $1 of electricity costs equates to about 7.5 lbs. of CO2 emissions is disgusting.
 If there is any hope for this planet, it lies with solar and other renewable energies.

-I estimate that the changes I will make from these learning’s will save me about $75 per year on electricity costs at the $0.15 kWh price.
+I estimate that the changes I will make from these learnings will save me about $75 per year on electricity costs at the $0.15 kWh price.
 That’s more than 10% of my entire electric bill.
 As the cost of electricity increases (and it will) that $ amount will only go up every year.
-I more than made my $30 investment in the Belkin energy monitor back in just the first year, and after I let all of my friends and family borrow it, I can sell it.
+I more than made back my tiny investment in the P3 International Kill-A-Watt Electricity Usage Monitor in just the first year, and after I let all of my friends and family borrow it, I can sell it.